openeemeter/caltrack/data-prep/README.md

 #### Included Summary statistics

-- Number of total records
+- Total number of records
 - Number of unique SPIDs
 - Total number of missing days across all usage records
 - Total number of estimated hours across all usage records